EtherealEngine/Digital-Beings/README.md

 3. ./ngrok -> this command should return the info of the ngrok command
 4. ./ngrok http port

-## Getting Started

-1. Run the bot with `npm start` -- by default it will connect to a test room on our dev server and open a port on gRPC
-2. Run example.py to connect the default hello world implementation
-3. Copy and paste the code from example.py into your project and hook your models into it.

 ### WSL
 1. If you use WSL in Windows, you might get an error about Chromium, file or directory not found.
 2. To fix this install Chromium by using